 Alice Crossley is a Senior Lecturer in English Literature, specialising in nineteenth-century literature and culture.
 Her research centres on Victorian fiction, and focuses on masculinity and representations of childhood and adolescence, as well as old age, in the Victorian novel.
-Her first book on this subject, Male Adolescence in Mid-Victorian Fiction (forthcoming 2018), draws on both age and gender studies to examine the complexities of identity formation and youthful experience in work by George Meredith, Anthony Trollope, and W.M.
+Her first book on this subject, Male Adolescence in Mid-Victorian Fiction (2018), draws on both ageing and gender studies to examine the complexities of identity formation and youthful experience in work by George Meredith, Anthony Trollope, and W.M.
 Thackeray.
 A number of her published articles and book chapters are linked to this topic, ranging from an examination of childhood, nostalgia, and the youthful male body, to studies of dandyism and of age difference.
 In addition, she works on nineteenth-century valentines, with an emphasis on materiality and the cultural significance of ephemeral objects.

-She welcomes applications from prospective postgraduate students on any of these areas and related topics, and is especially interested in supervising projects on masculinity, Victorian fiction, children's literature, neo-Victorian writing, ageing, and material culture.
+She welcomes applications from prospective PhD students on any of these areas and related topics, and is especially interested in supervising projects on masculinity, Victorian fiction, children's literature, neo-Victorian writing, ageing, and material culture.